coezbek/rodo/README.md

  - No mouse interaction
  - No special handling for any markdown except unordered lists, headings and todos
  - No file locking for exclusive read/write (won't change)

+## Command line options

+Rodo supports the following command line options:

+ - `-d` - Enable debug mode.
+This will show the debug info in a separate ncurses window.
+ - `-f` - Enable the future todo window.
+ - `-r=YYYYMMDD` - Output the todos for the given date including recurring tasks

 ## Installation & First Run